billpull/webassets-require-js/README.md

 - Specifying name parameter to r.js explicitly.
 If no name option is provided, the filter will now figure out the name based on the source path and the current working dir.
 - Passing additional arguments to r.js from the webassets bundle-definition.
 These arguments will be passed directly to r.js.

+Note: The filter will read the input file directly from disk (it will not use the _in variable), so it is recommended to use this filter as the first filter that is applied.

 Example usage:
 ```
 from webassets_require import RequireJSFilter